Tel: +44 (0)1223 890777

 The AHDB Recommended List currently has seven husked winter oat varieties and four naked oat varieties on it, along with nine spring oat varieties.
 Due to miller demand, the most popular winter variety is Mascani.
 Although more recent additions offer slightly higher yields, Mascani has the high kernel content and specific weight desired by the millers, as well as some of the best disease resistance.

-Griffin is new for this year.
-With a yield of 106, it offers high output, milling quality and sound agronomics in an attractive package for oat growers.
+Griffin is new to the market.
+With a yield of 105, it offers high output, milling quality and sound agronomics in an attractive package for oat growers.

 3.Grow for the Market